cypher256/java-extension-pack/README.md

 "java.jdt.ls.java.home": "c:\\Users\\<UserName>\\AppData\\Roaming\\Code\\User\\globalStorage\\pleiades.java-extension-pack-jdk\\17",
 ```

-The configured JDKs are available in the following 'Extension Pack for Java' features.
+The configured JDKs are available in the "Extension Pack for Java" feature below included in this extension.
 <br>
 <br>